San Marcos Growers LogoSan Marcos Growers

 The 'Paleo Yellow' cultivar is a pale yellow selection made by Carol Bornstein from a planting in the Nature Garden at the Natural History Museum of Los Angeles County and the name is meant to be descriptive of both the pale yellow flower as well as be a reference to the museum, which houses an incredible paleontological collection.
 More about this plant and its discovery can be found on Carol's Nature in LA Blog

-This information about Encelia californica 'Paleo Yellow' displayed on this web page is based on research we have conducted in our horticultural library and from reliable online resources.
-We also will relate observations we have made about it as it grows in our nursery gardens and other gardens visited, as well how our crops have performed in containers in the nursery field.
-Where appropriate, we will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.
+The information about Encelia californica 'Paleo Yellow' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]